© 2021 Snekguy. All rights reserved.

 CHAPTER 1: HOUSE ON THE HILL

 Sheets of rain lashed against the windshield as the car wound through the forest, its tires skidding on the old dirt road, kicking up torrents of mud that left streaks across its flanks.
 It was a full moon, but dark clouds choked the sky, and a thick fog had rolled in between the gnarled trunks of the naked trees.
-Freddy cursed to himself under his breath, keeping his eyes on the shadowy path ahead as he reached for his high beams.
+Freddy cursed under his breath, keeping his eyes on the shadowy path ahead as he reached for his high beams.
 They lanced forth, cutting through the first few feet of mist like a knife but quickly fading as the haze consumed them.
 He squinted, but between the torrential downpour and the obscuring mist, he could scarcely see ten feet ahead.

 The vehicle groaned as he eased up on the accelerator, frustration furrowing his brow as he found himself torn between making good time and not wrapping his ‘93 Bronco around a tree.
 He tapped at the GPS that was crudely mounted above his dash with a suction cup, his cab bathed in red light as it flashed a no signal warning.